 - Chill the dough.
 The dough may seem a little loose and oily.
 That’s completely normal and expected.
 (See left photo below.)
 I tested the recipe without chilling the dough and the cookies spread quite thin.
 The edges were unfavorably crispy, too.
 This recipe definitely benefits from 2 hours in the refrigerator before baking.
 In the right photo below, you can see how the dough thickened up after chilling.

 - Use a cookie scoop.
 Since the cookies are sandwiched together, it’s important they’re all the same size.
 A cookie scoop makes that easy.
 Each cookie should be 1.5 Tablespoons of dough, so I recommend using a medium cookie scoop.
+It’s the same size scoop I recommend for equally flavorful iced gingerbread oatmeal cookies.
 If desired, you can make smaller whoopie pies to yield more sandwiches.
 See recipe note.

 Spiced Cream Cheese Filling